All Episodes

 They tried that, that failed.

-So they tried to move along, nothing to see here.
+So they tried to move along.

-But how many more people who just gave up trying to utilize these platforms that could have reached their friends, their family, their network of infl uh that they could influence, uh, especially when you talk about politics and people voting, and they've just said, you know what, I don't even want to use these systems anymore because the they obviously they they're somehow they're working against me, or it might I don't want to get in legal trouble because of what I tweet or because of my viewpoint or because of the political candidate I support.
+I don't even want to use these systems anymore because obviously somehow they're working against me or I don't want to get in legal trouble because of what I tweet or because of my viewpoint or because of the political candidate I support.

-That that's such a good point.
+That's such a good point.

-This will be harder To prove in court, I think, but there's a mass demoralization component to this, which I think you're getting at, which is people that say, why even speak if my stuff is going to be shadow banned, right?
+This will be harder to prove in court, I think, but there's a mass demoralization component to this, which I think you're getting at, which is people that say, why even speak if my stuff is going to be shadow banned, right?

-The great work by James O'Keefe proved with undercover videos that Twitter was indeed shadow banning, but now to kind of complete the circle, was it the federal government that was pressuring the companies to shadow ban in the first place?
+But now to kind of complete the circle, was it the federal government that was pressuring the companies to shadow ban in the first place?

-And and and that's like, whoa, now you're at a whole nother level.
+And that's like, whoa, now you're at a whole nother level that these companies were not acting independently.

 And it sort of makes sense because there was this mysterious change of behavior by a lot of these tech CEOs that used to present themselves as like free speech absolutists.